Mary Meyer Stuffed Toy Warehouse Sale

 LEBANON, N.H. -- Philip Steckler and Tammy Richards of Country Business Inc. in Brattleboro are hosting a workshop for New Hampshire’s Upper Valley Score Chapter on Thursday, Oct.
 17, from 6 to 9 p.m. at 2 West Park Street.

 The workshop is targeted to those considering the acquisition of a business.
 It will discuss the many implications of business ownership and include some self examination exercises.
-This is an important new workshop that will help prospective buyers understand a proven process to maximize success.

 Topics covered include analyzing the business -- the strengths and weaknesses; understanding the marketplace; business valuation and the proper acquisition price and terms; adequate capitalization; complete business plan; and more.
 This is an interactive workshop and questions are welcome.
 Materials and examples will be provided.